Trump nominee for China ambassador promises firm line on Beijing

 "There's other things they can do diplomatically and economically to send a clear signal that they, as well as the United States and other countries in the world, do not tolerate this expansion of nuclear technology and missiles," Branstad said at his confirmation hearing.

 Pressed, Branstad said "there may well be" a role for measures such as imposing secondary sanctions on Chinese banks or other entities that violated U.N.
-Security Council resolutions by doing business with Pyongyang.
+Security Council resolutions by doing business with North Korea.

 He offered few specifics.